-I support Section 12, which adds areas to the purview of the Police Transparency and Accountability Task Force.
+I Support Section 12, which adds areas to the purview of the Police Transparency and Accountability Task Force.
+Some of the proposed new responsibilities could lead to important reforms.
 Vesting the Task Force with the responsibility for exploring bold policy solutions for future proposals is an important step.

-I support Section 23, which requires the Chief State's Attorney and the Chief Court Administrator to together craft a plan to ensure prosecutors review criminal case charges before docketing.
-This helps ensure that prosecutors, not police, are in control of when and which charges are filed.
+I Support Section 23 requires the Chief State's Attorney and the Chief Court Administrator to together craft a plan to ensure prosecutors review criminal case charges before docketing.
+This helps us ensure that prosecutors, not police, are in control of when and which charges are filed.

 I support Sections 36 and 37, which provide some crime scene control to the chief medical examiner when a person dies in police or DOC custody.
 Granting authority to the chief medical examiner is a step toward ensuring that custodial deaths are investigated more independently.
+Between 2001 and 2016 nearly 300 people died in DOC custody.